-Our Indian subsidiary is currently under examination by the India Tax Authority for the fiscal year ended March 31, 2006, 2007, 2008, 2009, 2010, 2011, 2012 and 2013.
-Based on the outcome of examinations of our subsidiary or the result of the expiration of statutes of limitations it is reasonably possible that the related unrecognized tax benefits could change from those recorded in the consolidated balance sheet.
-It is possible that one or more of these audits may be finalized within the next twelve months.
+Our Indian subsidiary is currently under examination by the India Tax Authority for the fiscal years ended March 31, 2005 and forward.
+Based on the outcome of examinations of our subsidiary or the result of the expiration of statutes of limitations it is reasonably possible that the related unrecognized tax benefits could change from those recorded in the consolidated balance sheets.